f-inc/dynamic/packages/python/example/README.md

 </html>
 ```

-This example is available to you on this example app via `localhost:8000/test_ws`.
-Open on a browser to access this.
+WebSocket testing is available to you on this example app via `localhost:8000/`.
+Open a browser to access this.

 ## How does it work